PHP Variable Functions

 Importing/Exporting PHP Variables

 - import_request_variables() – This function is deprecated as of PHP version 5.3.0.
-Its purpose is to import PHP $_REQUEST variables into global scope, where register_globals directive of php.ini file is disabled.
+Its purpose is to import PHP $_REQUEST variables into the global scope, where register_globals directive of the php.ini file is disabled.

 - var_export() – This function accepts an optional return type parameter, which will be FALSE by default, and exporting variable data to the browser.
-While setting the optional parameter with TRUE, then, this function will return array to be stored into a variable.
+While setting the optional parameter with TRUE, then, this function will return the array to be stored in a variable.

 These functions are used to display output to the browser instead of returning something to be stored into a variable.

-- print_r() – It will print array of data to the browser.
+- print_r() – It will print an array of data to the browser.